-- Citizen of India or a person of Indian origin who being outside India comes on a visit to India - Stay in India of such person during the Financial Year is 120 days or more but less than 182 days - Total Indian Income + Income of those Businesses which are controlled in India and Profession set-up in India exceeds Rs.
-15 lakhs emphasis on POEM concept being 'substance over form' and further provides that place where the management decisions are taken would be more important than the place where the decisions are implemented for determining POEM.
+- Citizen of India or a person of Indian origin who being outside India comes on a visitto India - Stay in India of such person during the Financial Year is 120 days or more but lessthan 182 days - Total Indian Income + Income of those Businesses which are controlled in India and Profession set-up in India exceeds Rs.
+15 lakhs of POEM of a Company ('POEM Guidelines').
+The POEM Guidelines lays downemphasis on POEM concept being 'substance over form' and further provides that place where the management decisions are taken would be more important than the place where the decisions are implemented for determining POEM.
 The CBDT had vide circular dated 23 February 2017 clarified that provisions of Sec 6(3)(ii) relating to place of effective management (POEM) would not apply to companies having turnover or gross receipts less than Rs 500 million during the financial year.

-If all the above conditions are fulfilled, then such Individual shall be treated as Resident but Not Ordinarily Resident (RNOR) in India.
+If all the above conditions are fulfilled, then such Individual shall be treated as Resident butNot Ordinarily Resident (RNOR) in India.

-The CBDT had vide its Circular dated January 24, 2017 issued guiding principles for determination of POEM of a Company ('POEM Guidelines').
-The POEM Guidelines lays down
+The CBDT had vide its Circular dated January 24, 2017 issued guiding principles for determination